rahgun04/VLSI_Lab_1/README.md

 **_Step 4: Clock tree insertion_**

 To meet the timing requirements of a synchronous circuit, a well designed clock tree circuit is vital.
-Details of clock tree design will be covered in a later lecture.
-Innovus provides an automatic clock tree insertion tool.
+Details of clock tree design will be covered in a later lecture.  *_Innovus_* provides a clock tree synthesis (CTS) tool.
 Routing and buffer sizing of the clock tree is done before the finally routing.
-This is achieve by the following.
+This is achieved by the following.

 ```tcl
 set_ccopt_property buffer_cells {CKBD0BWP7T CKBD1BWP7T CKBD2BWP7T CKBD3BWP7T CKBD4BWP7T CKBD6BWP7T CKBD8BWP7T CKBD10BWP7T CKBD12BWP7T}